 If traditional transfer learning needs 100 examples, MENTAL may be able to do the same job with five or just one.
 If traditional transfer learning requires hundreds of categories for the initial training of a model, MENTAL may require just ten categories.

 We think that MENTAL technology is revolutionary.
-It is transfer learning on steroids!
+It is Guided transfer learning!
 It has the power to change the fundamentals of how we develop and apply deep learning models.

 Besides the transfer learning there are other advantages of MENTAL technology.
 Keep reading to find out.

 Every textbook on machine learning will tell you: “You need to have a good set of training data”.
 An access to a large amount of data is necessary for training an AI.
 In a way, the intelligence of AI is sucked out of a pool of data.

 But once you have created such AI, the resulting solutions do not seem to be much alive.
 Their responses are quite stereotypical.
 They don’t seem to come up with new ideas.
 To refresh behavioral pallet of your AI, you need to repeat the training process: collect sufficient amounts of data and go into training conducting basically intensive number crunching.